 The most significant items for the Advisory Committee are monitoring and international activities.
 International protection measures for bats have, above all, to concentrate on those species which migrate the furthest across Europe, in order to identify and address possible dangers caused by bottle-neck situations on their migratory routes.

 The UK ratified EUROBATS in January 1994.
 All bats and their roosts are protected in the UK under the provisions of the Wildlife & Countryside Act 1981(as amended) and the Wildlife (Northern Ireland) Order 1985 (as amended).
-Certain UK bat species are also listed on Annex II and all are listed on Annex IV of the Habitats Directive, which is transposed into national law by means of the Conservation (Natural Habitats, &c.)
-Regulations 1994 (as amended), and the Conservation (Natural Habitats, & c.)
-Regulations (Northern Ireland) 1995.
-The UK had designated maternity and hibernacula areas as Special Areas of Conservation (SACs) under the Habitats Directive.
-Implementation of the UK Biodiversity Action Plan also includes action for a number bat species and the habitats which support them.
+Certain UK bat species are also listed on Annex II and all are listed on Annex IV of the Habitats Directive, as transposed into national law by means of the Conservation of Habitats & Species Regulations 2017 (as amended), the Conservation (Natural Habitats, &c.)
+Regulations 1994 (as amended) (in Scotland), and the Conservation (Natural Habitats, &c) Regulations (Northern Ireland) 1995 (as amended).
+The UK had designated maternity and hibernacula areas as Special Areas of Conservation (SACs).
+Implementation of the UK Biodiversity Action Plan also included action for a number bat species and the habitats which support them.